 What Shrimp Are the Most Suitable for Betta Cohabitation?

 There are generally a few species of shrimp that are good candidates for betta cohabitation: Ghost shrimp and Amano shrimp – possibly Cherry Shrimp.
 These few are the least likely to trigger conflict and will thrive in similar conditions to those of a betta fish.

-Lastly, Amano shrimp are another amazing choice.
+Lastly, Amano shrimp is another amazing choice.
 Amano shrimp are not brightly colored like Cherry shrimp and are one of the largest pet shrimp species.
 These shrimp are big, keep to themselves, and are generally rather noticeable by bettas.
-Additionally, they live two to three times longer than the usual one year lifespan of a pet shrimp, too!
+Additionally, they live two to three times longer than the usual one-year lifespan of a pet shrimp, too!

 Cherry shrimp are a bit of a harder addition, as they are a lot smaller and are brighter in color, your betta will likely see them more likely than a Ghost shrimp.
 Cherry shrimp males are unsuitable for betta enclosures, as they are quite small.
 Females, which are the ones that are larger will generally be okay if your betta tolerates shrimp.